pauldmccarthy/fsleyes/userdoc/overlays.rst

   relative to the selected *Modulate by* image.

-- **Modulation mode** This setting allows you to choose between modulating either brightness or transparency, of the vector overlay by another image.
+- **Modulation mode** This setting allows you to choose between modulating one of brightness, transparency, line width, or line length of the vector overlay, by another image.

 - **X Colour** The colour to be used for the X vector component.